Wix vs Shopify — Which is Better?

 Shopify’s ‘POS Terminal’ hardware

-And significantly, they are available on all Shopify plans — even the entry-level ‘Starter’ one.
+And significantly, Shopify POS functionality is available on all Shopify plans — even the entry-level ‘Starter’ one.

 Shopify point-of-sale equipment can be bought from its dedicated POS hardware store